jaferrando/yt_live_stream_split/README.md

 It will also ask if you want only the audio, in which case only an mp3 will be provided, at the highest available bit rate.

 The video stream of highest resolution will be downloaded.
 Sometimes that video is not in progressive video format and the resulting MP4 will not contain an audio stream.
-In that case the scritp will also download the audio in an MP3, resulting in two files being downloaded, one with the video and one with the audio.
-In those cases use the  `merge.ps1` script to produce a complete file with video and audio.
+In that case the script will also download the audio in an MP3, resulting in two files being downloaded, one with the video and one with the audio.
+Then the script will try to run the `merge.ps1` Microsoft Powershell script to merge both into a single video file that will have the `_mix` suffix.

-If the video description conforms to the following format:
+If the video description in YT conforms to the following format:

 ```
 <start> - <end> - <title>